 To help you further narrow down your front door’s best shade, and the best color for tastefully accented trim, you’ll need a bit of background on color theory.
 There are four types of color schemes that can help smartly guide your palette picks: complementary, monochromatic, analogous, and triadic.

-Triadic schemes are highly complicated formulations involving three colors equally spaced from one another on the color wheel and require a trained eye for a pleasing result.
-These playfully chic combinations are often used on Victorian houses to make the detailed trim and ornamentation stand out.
+These schemes involve three colors equally spaced from one another on the color wheel.
+They require a trained eye for a pleasing result.
+The playfully chic combinations are often used on Victorian houses to make the detailed trim and ornamentation stand out.

 If you’re unsure about a particular color combination, give it a practice run using a virtual visualization program that allows you to upload photographs of your own home and test various tones on doors, trim, and more.

 Do these ideas inspire you to approach your rustic design with a more colorful vision?